-When estimating the income stream, the methodology should be consistent with Property 1 2 Tax Rule 8, The Income Approach to Value.
-A specific example is that the income stream to 3 capitalize should be developed on a pre-tax basis.
-If a methodology is not consistent with 4 Rule 8, the methodology may not be considered as reliable as if it were consistent with Rule 5 8.
-Additionally, the income stream should not be based solely on one year's income, but it 6 should also reflect the reasonably anticipated future cash flows.
-Cash flow projections should 7 not be an unsupported estimate, but should be backed up by verifiable data.
-When using a 8 capitalization rate or discount factor different from that derived and published by the Board, 9 that rate should be well supported with verifiable data.
-Where a study shows capital 10 expenditures will earn less than their cost of capital, verifiable data (such as past history or 11 published company information) must be presented to show that the property has or will have 12 decreased earnings.
+When estimating the income stream, the methodology should be consistent with Property Tax Rule 8, The Income Approach to Value.
+A specific example is that the income stream to capitalize should be developed on a pre-tax basis.
+If a methodology is inconsistent with Rule 8, the methodology may not be considered as reliable as if it were consistent with Rule 8.
+Additionally, the income stream should not be based solely on one year's income, but it should also reflect the reasonably anticipated future cash flows.
+Cash flow projections should not be an unsupported estimate, but should be backed up by verifiable data.
+Such data may include, but are not limited to, internal cash flow projections used for planning and operational aspects, and projected budgets used for determining internal financing and operational support.
+When using a capitalization rate or discount factor different from that derived and published by the Board, that rate should be well supported with verifiable data.
+Where a study shows capital expenditures will earn less than their cost of capital, verifiable data (such as past history or published company information) must be presented to show that the property has or will have decreased earnings.